Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Architecture

-The persistence module bears a rhythm to the action module by signaling when to reset the inhibition of return while learning a specific goal.
-In the case where the goal error does not decrease, this module stops any further trial to learn a particular goal and clear the memory from all the generated pose.
-The core of the process lays with the threshold, force and action nodes.
-Threshold node is a classic zero dimensional neural field, transient action and force nodes are memory traces with a slow build up and fast decay for the former, and a quick build up and long decay for the latter.
-Threshold node receives inhibition from the local error level (i.e the error of the current goal) and excitation from the transient action.
+The persistence module carries a rhythm to the action module by signaling when to reset the inhibition of return while learning a specific goal.
+In the case where the goal error does not decrease, this module stops any further trial to learn a particular goal and clear the memory of all the generated poses.
+The core of the process lies with the threshold, force, and action nodes.
+The threshold node is a classic zero-dimensional neural field, transient action and force nodes are memory traces with a slow build-up and fast decay for the former, and a quick build-up and long decay for the latter.
+The threshold node receives inhibition from the local error level (i.e., the error of the current goal) and excitation from the transient action.
 However, the current goal NF output is either zero or one because of the use of the absolute sigmoid as kernel activation.
-The output from the current goal is always higher than the local goal error who is bounded by the hyperbolic tangent function (section \ref{im}).
-After each motion, the activation level within transient action gradually increases and spreads to the threshold node.
-Once the level of transient action overcomes the inhibition of the local error, it excites the attempts memory trace (\textit{a(t)} term in Eqn. \eqref{eq:mt}) and leads to an update of the attempts memory trace.
-To resume, no activation happens within the attempts MT at the beginning of learning, meaning that there is no inhibition toward the LC:phasic.
-After several trials and if the error remains high, the inhibition will prevent the LC from pursuing the learning of that particular goal in the immediate future.
-However, the inhibition of a particular goal decreases after focusing on a different skill.
-By tuning the build up time ($\tau_+$) of transient action, it is possible to modulate the number of motion attempts.
-If \textit{$\tau_+$} is large, the robot will significantly increase the number of trial to learn a goal.
-By setting a high value for \textit{$\tau_-$} (attempts MT), the error level will decay slower.
-This would extend the time scale in which a goal can be selected again for a learning phase and a high goal error can expand it even further.
-Finally, the force node is triggered under the excitation of the threshold node and will inhibits the IOR and the activation node in LC to avoid rising the resting level of the slow boost component within the LC.
-This last inhibition essentially delay for a short time the next goal selection while the IOR activations within the action module are not completely down.
+The output of the current goal is always higher than the local goal error that is bounded by the hyperbolic tangent function (Section \ref{im}).
+After each movement, the level of activation within the transient action gradually increases and spreads to the threshold node.
+Once the level of transient action overcomes the inhibition of the local error, it excites the attempts memory trace (\textit{a(t)} term in Eqn. \eqref{eq:mt}) and leads to its update.
+To resume, no activation occurs within the attempts MT at the beginning of learning, meaning that there is no inhibition toward the LC:phasic NF.
+After several trials and if the error remains high, inhibition will prevent the LC from pursuing the learning of that particular goal in the immediate future.
+However, the inhibition of a particular goal decreases after focusing on a different goal.
+By tuning the build-up time ($\tau_+$) of the transient action node, it is possible to modulate the number of motion attempts.
+If \textit{$\tau_+$} is large, the robot will significantly increase the number of trials to learn a goal.
+By setting a high value for \textit{$\tau_-$} (attempts MT), the error level will decay more slowly.
+This would extend the time scale in which a goal can be selected again.
+Finally, the force node is activated under excitation of the threshold node and will inhibit the IOR and the activation node in the LC to avoid raising the resting level of the slow boost component within the LC.
+This last inhibition essentially delays for a short time the next goal selection while the IOR activations within the action module are not completely down.